-But what is social engineering, how do social engineering attacks work and what are the types of social engineering?
-Join us as we present our essential guide.
+But what is social engineering, how do social engineering attacks work, and what are the types of social engineering?
+Join us as we present our essential guide, updated for 2023.

-Social engineering is a term that covers a wide variety of attacks that leverage human vulnerability in order to gain access to sensitive information.
+Social engineering is a term that covers a wide variety of attacks that leverage human vulnerability to gain access to sensitive information.

-With the risk of being targeted by social engineers growing greater by the day, it’s important that each of us fully understand the different types of social engineering attacks and how best to avoid them.
+With the risk of being targeted by social engineers growing greater by the day, we must fully understand the different types of social engineering attacks and how best to avoid them.

 Whether we like to admit it or not, we’re all creatures of habit.

 Modern life is an almost constant blur of mundane tasks and activities.
-Naturally, we all want to find the easiest and fastest way to get those tasks done.
+Naturally, we all want to find the easiest and fastest way to accomplish those tasks.

 Unfortunately, that often means that we’re lax about security.

-Simple things, like using the same password across multiple accounts and giving an unknown service access to your accounts without questioning them, can make your life easier, but it leaves the door wide open to social engineers.
+Simple things like using the same password across multiple accounts can make your life easier, but it leaves the door wide open to social engineers.

 Social engineering attacks come in all sorts of shapes and sizes, but the three most common ones to watch out for are:

-This might include following someone into a lift that requires a security key, often with some excuse like holding a large delivery, or simply having forgotten their key.
+This might include following someone into a lift requiring a security key, often with some excuse like holding a large delivery or simply forgetting their key.

-What social engineers rely on is people’s natural instinct to be helpful, so the next time you open the door to someone who you don’t recognise, don’t be afraid to question them.
+Social engineers rely on people’s instinct to be helpful, so the next time you open the door to someone you don’t recognise, don’t be afraid to question them.

 Criminals will look to identify people who work on the go either on their laptop or phone, follow them to a place that they might like to work, like a coffee shop, and get into a position where they can see what’s on the screen.

-While social engineering may seem simple, it represents a significant cyber security threat to organisations.
-While companies continue to invest in technological solutions to stay secure, they don’t fix the vulnerabilities that social engineers look to exploit - people’s behaviour, habits and emotions.
+While social engineering may seem simple, it represents a significant cybersecurity threat to organisations.
+While companies continue to invest in technological solutions to stay secure, they don’t fix the vulnerabilities social engineers look to exploit - people’s behaviour, habits and emotions.

-If a user is tricked into revealing details that can help an attacker through your defences, or tricked into allowing someone unauthorised access, then all the technology in the world may not be able to help you!
+Suppose a user is tricked into revealing details that can help an attacker through your defences, or tricked into allowing someone unauthorised access.
+In that case, all the technology in the world would be unable to help you!

-Defence against social engineers largely depends on awareness, and making sure that you and your workforce know what to be wary of.
+Defence against social engineers largely depends on awareness and ensuring that you and your workforce know what to be wary of.